qs vs url-parse vs query-string vs url-search-params-polyfill vs url-search-params

 • url-search-params-polyfill:

-Choose 'url-search-params-polyfill' if you need to support older browsers that do not implement the URLSearchParams API.
-This polyfill allows you to use the native API features while ensuring compatibility.
+Choose url-search-params-polyfill if you need to support older browsers that do not implement the URLSearchParams API.
+It provides the same functionality as the native API, ensuring compatibility across all environments.

 • url-search-params: